 - Plan childcare:

 Every family is different but whatever you decide is right, choose that.
 Listen to your gut.
 For us, we didn’t want to consider a nanny yet or until we felt I could emotionally be seperate of him and he was ready as well.
-Our business is important, but we would rather challenge ourselves to be efficient with our work and balance between ourselves to save money than to spend more money to work more.
+Our business is important, but we would rather challenge ourselves to be efficient with our work and balance between ourselves to save money than to spend more money to work more, even when money started getting tight I learned about how to trade fx and now we are better than ever.
 Our hope is we can hold this balance till we can get Hayes started in a part-time Montessori program.
 Saving now, in hopes we can afford the education we hope to provide for him.
 But this is our choice.
 There are hundreds of them!
 Like I said, do what is right for you, but have a plan so you know what to pull the trigger on when you are ready.

 Owning a business and welcoming a baby into your life is no small feat.
 Somedays I wonder how we are making this work and some days I have no idea how to make it work.
 Other days, I think it is a total breeze.
 What I do know is that I am so thankful we found a way to give ourselves the space to transition into this new chapter of life.
 It isn’t impossible to balance it all.
 With proper planning, patience, and prior set expectations you can find a sense of calm in the journey.